coecms/clef/docs/training5.rst

 list all the available attributes.
 This currently works only with the *–local* option, it doesn’t yet work for the standard search or remote.
-These last both perform an ESGF query rather than searching directly the MAS database as *local* so they need to be treated differently.
+These last both perform an ESGF query rather than searching directly the local database as *local* so they need to be treated differently.
 We are still working on this.::

     !clef --local cmip6 -v pr -v mrso -e piControl  -mi r1i1p1f1 --frequency mon --and variable_id --csv